 Additional Redemption Procedures.
 In connection with taking delivery of Shares of Fund Securities upon redemption of Creation Units, a redeeming shareholder or Authorized Participant acting on behalf of such Shareholder must maintain appropriate custody arrangements with a qualified broker-dealer, bank, or other custody providers in each jurisdiction in which any of the Fund Securities are customarily traded, to which account such Fund Securities will be delivered.
-Deliveries of redemption proceeds will generally be made within two Business Days of the trade date.
+Deliveries of redemption proceeds will generally be made by the next Business Day following the trade date, as discussed above.

-The Trust may in its discretion exercise its option to redeem such Shares in cash, and the redeeming investor will be required to receive its redemption proceeds in cash.
+The Trust may in its discretion exercise its option causing the Fund to redeem such Shares in cash, and the redeeming investor will be required to receive its redemption proceeds in cash.
 In addition, an investor may request a redemption in cash that the Fund may, in its sole discretion, permit.
-In either case, the investor will receive a cash payment equal to the NAV of its Shares based on the NAV of Shares next determined after the redemption request is received in proper form (minus a redemption transaction fee, if applicable, and additional charge for requested cash redemptions specified above, to offset the Trust's brokerage and other transaction costs associated with the disposition of Fund Securities).
+In either case, the investor will receive a cash payment equal to the NAV of its Shares of such Fund based on the NAV of Shares next determined after the redemption request is received in proper form (minus a redemption transaction fee, if applicable, and additional charge for requested cash redemptions specified above, to offset the Trust's brokerage and other transaction costs associated with the disposition of Fund Securities).
 The Fund may also, in its sole discretion, upon request of a shareholder, provide such redeemer a portfolio of securities that differs from the exact composition of the Fund Securities but does not differ in NAV.